informatica-unica/lip/expr/sarithexpr/README.md

 While our language has type preservation, it doesn't have progress; QCheck will help us discover why.

-The way a QCheck test works is simple: it generates a big number of random values and tries the property on every single one.
-In our case, the values are those of type `expr`.
+The way a QCheck test works is simple: it generates a big number of random expressions and tries the property on every generated expression.
 If one instance of the property is false then the whole test fails, otherwise it passes.
 This approach to testing is very powerful and it helps us discover bugs in our implementation quicker than unit testing.

 We have defined the two properties, the expression generator and the two tests in the source file [properties.ml](test/properties.ml).